-Patrick W. Begos is a partner in the Business Litigation Group and a member of the Health Benefits Litigation Practice.
-Mr. Begos has almost 30 years of litigation, arbitration, mediation, and negotiation experience, representing companies and individuals in a wide array of commercial disputes.
+Pat Begos is a member of the firm's Managed Care + Employee Benefit Litigation Group.
+He has almost 30 years of litigation, arbitration, mediation, and negotiation experience, representing companies and individuals in a wide array of commercial disputes.

 Employee and Group Benefits Litigation

-Mr. Begos is known nationally for his representation of employers, insurers, and plans in ERISA and employee welfare plan litigation.
-He has litigated hundreds of ERISA cases, shaping the development of ERISA case law in multiple jurisdictions.
+He is known nationally for his representation of employers, insurers, and plans in ERISA and employee welfare plan litigation, and has litigated hundreds of ERISA cases, shaping the development of ERISA case law in multiple jurisdictions.

-Mr. Begos is a regular speaker on ERISA litigation topics, and he has written extensively for various nationwide publications.
-He also writes for the ERISA Claim Defense Blog, at www.erisaclaimdefense.com.
+He is a regular speaker on ERISA litigation topics, and has written extensively for various nationwide publications.
+He is also the editor of the firm's ERISA Claim Defense Blog.

 Commercial and Business Litigation

-Mr. Begos has represented banks, investors, factors, and other lenders in lending and investment disputes.
-He advises and represents owners of family-owned and closely held businesses in management and ownership disputes.
-He has regularly handled litigation involving real property development and conveyance; art and antiquities; specialty insurance coverage; and unfair and deceptive trade practices.
+Pat has represented banks, investors, factors, and other lenders in lending and investment disputes.
+He advises and represents owners of family-owned and closely-held businesses in management and ownership disputes.
+He has regularly handled litigation involving real property development and conveyance, art and antiquities, specialty insurance coverage, and unfair and deceptive trade practices.

-Prior to joining Robinson+Cole, Mr. Begos was the head of Begos Brown & Green's ERISA and Contract Dispute groups for eighteen years.
+Prior to joining Robinson+Cole, he was the head of Begos Brown & Green's ERISA and Contract Dispute groups for 18 years.